 The Mana Island Fiji Resort is another great option, especially if you are after a hotel that has a kids club.
 The beach is so safe too, Basically a paradise.
 This is the perfect place for families with small kids that would like also to take some romantic time off.

 Another place I like to mention is the Tokoriki Island Resort.
-This hotel is well renowned for some of the best Fiji holiday packages for couples only.
+This hotel is well renowned for some of the best Fiji holiday packages for couples (highly suggested for honeymoons).